-SUPPLEMENTARY INFORMATION: On June 23, 1997, CSX Corporation (CSXC), CSX Transportation, Inc. (CSXT), Norfolk Southern Corporation (NSC), NSR, Conrail Inc. (CRR), and Consolidated Rail Corporation (CRC)4 filed their primary application in the CSX/NS/CR proceeding seeking our authorization for: (a) the acquisition by CSX and NS of control of Conrail; and (b) division of Conrail's asse by and between CSX and NS.
-In Decision No. 9 in that proceeding, we granted the requests by applicants, with respect to four CSX construction projects and three NS construction projects, for waivers of our otherwise applicable "everything goes together" rule.
-The waivers would allow CSX and NS to begin the physical construction following the completion of our environmental review of the construction projects, and our issuance of further decisions exempting or approving the proposals, but prior to our approval of the primary application.
-This petition for exemption for the construction at Alexandria, IN, concerns one of the seven construction projects.
+SUPPLEMENTARY INFORMATION: On June 23, 1997, CSX Corporation (CSXC), CSX Transportation, Inc. (CSXT), Norfolk Southern Corporation (NSC), NSR, Conrail Inc. (CRR), and Consolidated Rail Corporation (CRC)4 filed their primary application in the CSX/NS/CR proceeding seeking our authorization for: (a) the acquisition by CSX and NS of control of conrail; and (b) division of Conrail's assets by and between CSX and NS.
+In Decision No. 9 in the proceeding, we granted the requests by applicants, with respect to four CSX construction projects and three NS construction projects, for waivers of our otherwise applicable "everything goes together" rule.5 The waivers would allow CSX and NS to begin the physical construction following the completion of our environmental review of the construction projects, and our issuance of further decisions exempting or approving the proposals, but prior to our approval of the primary application.
+This petition for exemption for the construction at Bucyrus, OH, concerns one of the seven construction projects.
 By this notice, we are inviting comments on whether the proposed transaction meets the applicable exemption criteria and on any other non-environmental concerns regarding the construction and operation of this particular project.

 Pursuant to 49 U.S.C.
 10502, NW has filed a petition for exemption from the prior approval provisions of 49 U.S.C.
-10901 to construct and operate a connection track in Alexandria, IN, between Conrail's line from Anderson to Goshen, IN, and NW's line from Muncie to Frankfort, IN.6 The connection will be approximately 970 feet in length, occupy approximately 2.3 acres of land, and will be in the northeast quadrant of the intersection of the two lines.
-NW estimates that eight trains per day will operate over the proposed track, and that the proposed construction will cost about \$1.4 million.
-A map showing the proposed connection track at Alexandria is attached as Exhibit C to NW's petition.
+10901 to construct and operate a connection track at Bucyrus, OH, between Conrail's line from Ft.
+Wayne, IN, to Crestline, OH, and NW's line from Bellevue, OH, to Columbus, OH.6 The connection will be approximately 2,467 feet in length, occupy approximately 5.5 acres of land, and will be in the southeast quadrant of the intersection of the two lines at Bucyrus.
+NW estimates that eight trains per day will operate over the proposed track, and that the proposed construction will cost about \$2,264,000.
+A map showing the proposed connection track at Bucyrus is attached as Exhibit C to NW's petition.

-NW indicates that the Alexandria connecting track will permit it to link the NS and Conrail rail systems to provide an efficient, less congested route between Chicago, IL, and Cincinnati, OH, and on to Atlanta, GA, and points in the Southeast.
-Petitioner maintains that the connection will improve the efficiency and quality of NS's rail service by adding or expanding
+NW indicates that the Bucyrus connecting track will permit it to link the NS and Conrail rail systems to provide an efficient, less congested route between Crestline and eastern points, and Columbus.
+Petitioner maintains that the connection will improve the efficiency and quality